 You can also use VLOOKUP as an alternative search function in Excel.

-Excel FIND function – the syntax explained
+What does the Excel FIND function syntax look like?

 The syntax of FIND isn’t very complex.
 In the standard version, you only have to specify two arguments: What do you want to find?
 And where do you want to find it?